Liverpool and Wirral mansions photographed by Bedford Lemere

 A paperback book, also called 'Merchant Palaces' has been published by Bluecoat Publishing Press and English Heritage to accompany this exhibition.
 The publication includes 50 photographs of Liverpool and Wirral homes, including all the photographs featured in the exhibition.

-Available by mail order from Publications at NML Trading Ltd for £9.99 plus £2 for postage within the UK, £4 to Europe, £7(airmail) or £3.50 (surface mail) to the rest of the world.
+Available from Sudley House or by mail order from Publications at NML Trading Ltd for £9.99 plus £2 for postage within the UK, £4 to Europe, £7(airmail) or £3.50 (surface mail) to the rest of the world.